There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 The government gets our money not only from the federal income tax on individuals, but also through social insurance taxes, the income tax on corporations, excise taxes, and tariffs.
 You can also reduce your contributions to these funding sources in the course of adopting a low income lifestyle.

-Although social insurance taxes (also known as “FICA”, the “payroll tax,” or the “self-employment tax”) are ostensibly collected to pay for programs like Social Security and Medicare, any surplus that the government collects but does not use to pay for these programs, it “borrows” to pay for other items in its budget, including the military.
+Although social insurance taxes (also known as “FICA”, the “payroll tax,” or, in some contexts, the “self-employment tax”) are ostensibly collected to pay for programs like Social Security and Medicare, any surplus that the government collects but does not use to pay for these programs, it “borrows” to pay for other items in its budget, including the military.
 For this reason, some tax resisters who do not disapprove of programs like Social Security and Medicare still try to resist these taxes.

 Social insurance tax is hard to avoid if you earn your income in the above-ground economy.
 Your employer is required to withhold money from your paycheck starting with the very first dollar you earn, and you cannot qualify for a refund no matter how little you make.

 If you are self-employed, be aware that social insurance tax is assessed on incomes much lower than the minimum threshold for the income tax.
-In addition, if you are self-employed, you are required to pay the tax by certain deadlines, four times a year.
+In addition, if you are self-employed, you are legally required to pay a portion of the tax by certain deadlines, four times a year.

 The federal penalties, both civil and criminal, for refusing to pay social insurance tax are the same as those for refusing to pay income taxes.
 The IRS does not distinguish between these two kinds of tax when applying penalties.

 There are a few exceptions to the general rule that everyone must pay social insurance tax.
-For instance, the Amish and a few other religious groups are exempt, and some ministers can avoid social insurance tax on their salaries.
+For instance, self-employed Amish people (and those of a few other religious groups) can be exempt, and some ministers can avoid social insurance tax on their salaries.

 You can reduce your contribution to corporate income taxes by reducing your consumption of corporate-provided goods and services, thereby reducing your contribution to the profits of corporations.

-The federal government taxes the sale of things like alcoholic beverages, gasoline, airline tickets, ammunition, vaccines, local telephone service, tobacco, cars and car parts, fishing and archery equipment, and coal.
+The federal government taxes things like alcoholic beverages, tanning salons, gasoline, airline tickets, ammunition, vaccines, local telephone service, tobacco, cars and car parts, fishing and archery equipment, and coal.
 The fewer such products you consume, the less excise tax you pay.
 There are other ways to avoid these taxes, too.
-For instance, you can avoid the excise tax on alcohol by producing your own.
+For instance, you can avoid the excise tax on alcoholic beverages by producing your own.
 (It is legal to produce your own beer or wine).

 If you have less income and you spend less money, you will also reduce your state and local tax liability.